 The WUR Mode element field contains a WUR Mode element as defined in 9.4.2.262 (WUR Mode element).

+The WUR Operation element field is optionally present and contains a WUR Operation element as defined in 9.4.2.264 (WUR Operation element).